CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 ## Task 4: Add KPIs to the report

 1. Let’s add Sales KPI.
-Select the **white space** in the canvas to take focus off the text box.
+Select the **white space** in the canvas to take the focus off the text box.

 2. From the **Visualizations section** select **Multi-row card visual**.